Why People Use Tinder

 To find out, I started the Big Tinder Project in 2015.
-Just over 3000 Tinder users have participated in this project.
+More than 3,000 Tinder users have participated in this project.
 In collaboration with Elien de Caluwé, I developed the Tinder Motives Scale (TMS) based on four independent mixed-method studies in the United States and Belgium.

 We found 13 motives to use Tinder.
 The most commonly cited reason is using Tinder as an entertainment tool when wanting to pass time.
-Imagine you are waiting for the train or a bus which is – again – too late.
-You already checked your Facebook, Twitter, and Instagram newsfeed.
+Imagine that you're waiting for the train or bus which is late – again.
+You already checked your Facebook, Twitter, and Instagram.
 Seems like there is nothing left for you to do but swipe your boredom away and talk to your matches.

-Many people also admitted using Tinder out of curiosity.
+Many people also admitted to using Tinder out of curiosity.
 They wondered what all the fuss was about.
-Some of them dare to stick around, but some clearly do not have any clue!
+Some of them dare to stick around, but some do not have any clue.

-Then there is also this group of people that perceive Tinder as the ideal tool to befriend strangers.
+Then there's also a group of people who perceive Tinder as the ideal tool to befriend strangers.

-Importantly, Tinder also serves as an “ego-booster”.
+Importantly, Tinder also serves as an ego-booster.
 Those who want to know more about their value on the dating market just swipe to see whether they are hot or not.
 Beware, because these people do not necessarily feel the need to actually meet someone.
 Worried why your hot match is not responding?
-Probably just boosting his or her ego!
+He's probably just boosting his ego!

 For many students, Tinder serves as the ideal distraction during exam periods.
 One respondent said: “I would rather talk to a stranger to distract myself than to distract my friends as well.”
 Employees also admitted using the app during breaks.
 Ever wondered what that one colleague is doing on his or her phone all the time?
 Chances are high he or she is just swiping.